---

 ### Step 2: Open With a Problem-Solution Hook (Not "I Am Writing to Apply")

-Your opening paragraph is the most important part of the cover letter.
+The opening paragraph is the most important sentence real estate on the page.
 A generic opener kills interest.
 A problem-solution hook earns it.
+The move is simple: name a challenge the company faces, then position yourself as the person equipped to solve it.

-> "I am writing to express my interest in the Marketing Manager position at Acme Corp.
-With five years of experience in marketing, I believe I would be a great fit for your team."
+- **Before (generic):** "I am writing to express my interest in the Marketing Manager position at Acme Corp."

 ### Step 3: Prove Your Fit With Evidence

-- **Bonus:** Add a sentence connecting this result to the employer's needs.
+- **Bonus:** connect that result to the employer's need.

-Numbers don't need to be massive.
-"Managed 4 social media channels" or "reduced response time by 20%" still tells a story.
+Your numbers don't have to be massive.
+"Managed 4 social media channels" or "cut response time by 20%" still tells a story.
+And the evidence can come from work, freelance, volunteer roles, or coursework.
+It all counts.

 ### Step 4: Show Why This Company (Not Just Any Company)